SurajB-168/End-to-End-SQL-Data-Warehouse-And-Analytics-Project/README.md

 - **Data Quality:** Cleanse and resolve data quality issues (nulls, duplicates, inconsistent formats) prior to analysis.
 - **Integration:** Combine both sources into a single, user-friendly data model designed for analytical queries.
 - **Scope:** Focus on the latest dataset only — historization of data is not required.
-- **Documentation:** Provide clear documentation of the data model for both business stakeholders and analytics teams.

 ### 2. BI: Analytics & Reporting (Data Analysis)